 While a scooter does mean that you can make your way to all of the secluded bays and beaches you like, Koh Tao’s roads aren’t the best, so make sure to take care when driving around the island.

-Several companies offer pick-up & drop-off service.
-They’ll come to your Koh Tao resort and get you and bring you to their shop.
+Several companies offer pick-up & drop-off services.
+They’ll come to your Koh Tao resort, get you, and bring you to their shop.

 Average Daily Koh Tao Motorbike Prices: